CPSC-410-Future-Gadget-Laboratory/dsl-project/README.md

 ## Language Design Specification Changelist

 #### 1.0.0 - October 8th, 2019 (latest)
-After discussion the following changes were proposed:
+After the discussion to simplify the implementation, the following changes were proposed:
 - We now support prefix notation for BinaryOperation.
 A binary operation starts with an operator (`+`, `-`, `*`, `/`), followed by two Values seperated by the string `"TO"`
 - Variables will have to be declared with types.
 The variable name should be followed by a `":"` and a type (currently only `Number` and `Boolean` are supported)
+- `SEND` response now takes in exactly two statements, `Number;` and `String;` and in that order.
 ```
 GET "/conditionalTrue" {
     VAR a : Number = 1;